kagunecode/TheOdinProject/README.md

 DAY 20 TO 27: Finished the Sign-up form project, it was super fun and quite challenging really, but I'm super proud of the result since I had to Google a lot to achieve some of the things I wanted to implement.
 I also added dark mode support, which is quite exciting for me as I struggle a lot with white pages since my eyes are quite sensitive to light, so I might implement this on other sites.
 I'm also starting to work on my personal portfolio, as I've read that with the knowledge I have now I can make a great website and then I can update it later!
 The link to the project is on the links section of course.

 DAY 27 TO 37: Yes, it's been 10 days since the last update, I was busy with another project so I had less time to advance on the course.
 However, I finished the admin page which is the last project of the intermediate HTML and CSS course!
 I added the link to the projects section as always.
 I will now advance to the next section since I have time to keep going right now!

+DAY 38 TO 44: I've been doing a lot of JS exercises to improve my coding skills.
+As of now, I've also finished the book record project for the second JS course, so go ahead and check it out!
+So far I've been learning and remembering a lot of things, and I'm becoming more and more familiar with the OOP way.